faq · 33 answers

 What is Pulse?

-Pulse is a company brain for software teams.
-It indexes the work that actually happens across Slack, GitHub, Notion, Linear, Calendar, Drive, Confluence, Jira, and meeting transcripts, then turns it into a permission-aware graph of decisions, commitments, owners, and open questions that a team can ask, navigate, and act on.Who is Pulse for?
+Pulse is a company brain.
+It indexes the work that actually happens across 25 connectors, Slack, GitHub, GitLab, Notion, Linear, Jira, Asana, Salesforce, Stripe, Microsoft 365, Drive, meeting transcripts, and more, then turns it into a permission-aware graph of decisions, commitments, owners, and open questions that a team can ask, navigate, and act on.Who is Pulse for?

-Software teams of 5 to 500 people.
-The sweet spot is engineering, product, and design organizations that have outgrown one Slack workspace, accumulated three or four different sources of truth, and want a memory layer that respects existing access controls rather than a chat box that ignores them.What problem does Pulse solve?
+Teams of 5 to 500 people.
+The sweet spot is any team that has outgrown one Slack workspace, accumulated three or four different sources of truth, and wants a memory layer that respects existing access controls rather than a chat box that ignores them.What problem does Pulse solve?

 Three problems.
 Decisions disappear into Slack scrollback the day they are made.
 Context lives in tools that don't talk to each other, so onboarding a new person takes weeks of asking around.
 Existing AI tools either ignore who is allowed to see what, or wrap a chat box around a doc index and call it knowledge.
-Pulse fixes all three with a typed decision graph, ACL-mirrored retrieval, and approval-gated agent actions.Is Pulse a chatbot?
+Pulse fixes all three: it keeps decisions as structured records, is ACL-mirrored so it only shows people what they're allowed to see, and asks for approval before it acts.Is Pulse a chatbot?

-No. Pulse can answer questions, but the value is the decision graph and the approval-gated actions that hang off it.
+No. Pulse can answer questions, but the value is the decision history and the approval-gated actions that hang off it.
 A chat box is the easy part of building this category.
-The hard parts are modeling work as typed entities, mirroring ACLs from every source tool, and getting calibration honest enough that you can trust the confidence score.
+The hard parts are turning work into structured records, mirroring ACLs from every source tool, and getting the confidence score honest enough to trust.

 How it works